-It can be very hot in the summer up to 35 degrees centigrade, but you have the benefit of altitude and mountain fresh air so it doesn't feel at all claustrophobic.
-In fact it is very pleasant and you can always cool off in the rivers and lakes.
-The weather also cools itself down with the occasional mighty thunder storm, which are very spectacular!
+It can be quite hot in the summer in the Southern French Alps (up to 35 degrees centigrade), though on average you can expect high twenties to early thirties.
+But mostly, you also have the benefit of altitude and fresh mountain air so it doesn't feel at all claustrophobic.
+In fact, it is very pleasant and you can always cool off in the rivers and lakes.
+The weather also cools itself down with the occasional mighty thunder storm, usually developing late afternoon and always very spectacular!

 The autumn in the Alps is also hunting season which is very different to the UK hunting scene.
 It is not uncommon to be walking in the Alps in winter and stumble across a stalker hidden in the undergrowth or to see 4X4s with several orange jacketed men with rifles hanging around on first pistes.
-As such it is advisable to wear high visibility clothing when out and about in autumn.
+As such, it is advisable to wear high visibility clothing when out and about in autumn.

 A phenomenon to watch out for as temperatures in the Alps drop is the dreaded temperature inversion where cold air gets trapped on the valley floor.
 This is much more marked in steeper valleys.

-Most of the ski stations have snow canons which guarantees snow on the more susceptible lower altitude pistes early in the season so Christmas skiing is pretty much guaranteed!
+Most of the ski stations have snow canons which guarantees snow on the more susceptible lower altitude pistes early in the season, so Christmas skiing is pretty much guaranteed!

 The coldest months are January and February, and they are also the months with the best snow and are perfect for a skiing holiday - January in particular, as the pistes will be quiet!
 The lowest temperatures usually go down to -20 degrees centigrade at this time of year, but it is a dry cold so it doesn't get into your bones as much as a damp cold.